-All of the work that has been done over the past 18 months could not be done without all of your generous contributions to the church that enable us to continue to worship and serve others at our facilities.
+I would like to emphasize that all of the work that has been done over the past 18 months could not be done without all of your generous contributions to the church that enable us to continue to worship and serve others at our facilities.
 Thank you!